-Can you imagine waking up early and having that soup before work?
-Taking into account Brazilian customs, I find it difficult to happen.
-But in Japan we have the traditional soup of mission or misoshiru [味噌汁].
-It is present on every Japanese table, the soup of mission It can be consumed at any time of the day – even for breakfast.
+Have you ever imagined waking up early and having that soup before work?
+Considering Brazilian customs, I think it’s hard to happen.
+But in Japan, we have the traditional miso or misoshiru [味噌汁].
+It is present on the table of all Japanese people, and miso soup can be consumed at any time of the day – even at breakfast.

-Miso is full of protein, carbohydrates, calcium, vitamins B2, B12, and E as well as enzymes that aid digestion and other nutrients found in soy.
+Miso is full of proteins, carbohydrates, calcium, vitamins B2, B12, and E, as well as enzymes that aid in digestion and other nutrients found in soybeans.

 Main ingredients of miso soup

-Two ingredients are mandatory to make a miso soup: dashi and miso.
+Two ingredients are mandatory to make miso soup: dashi and miso.
 But what are they?

-The dashi, basically speaking is all the liquid part of a broth.
-This is because only the flavored broth liquid is used.
+dashi, basically speaking, is the liquid part of a broth.
+This is because only the liquid from the broth with flavor is used.
 There are no pieces.
-It can be made by cooking meat, fish bones or chicken, which are not used in main dishes, in addition to vegetables, herbs and seaweed.
+It can be made by cooking meats, fish or chicken bones that are not used in main dishes, along with vegetables, herbs, and seaweed.
 Not all of these or other ingredients are always used.

-But when you want a dashi thicker and richer in flavor, meat and bones cannot be missed.
-Since it is through cooking the bones that collagen is extracted, which leaves the dashi with a firm look.
-You can make your own dashi, but it is easily found dashi in powder.
+But when a thicker and richer dashi is desired, meat and bones cannot be missing.
+It is through the cooking of bones that collagen is extracted, which gives the dashi a firm appearance.
+You can make your own dashi, but powdered dashi is easily found.

-already the miso is made from fermented soybeans.
-Soybean fermentation is obtained through the fungus Aspergillus oryzae or 麹菌, kōji-kin, also used in almost every fermentation process in Japan, including sake.
-Despite being the main ingredient of the mission, soy is almost always accompanied by other grains, such as rice and barley, for example.
+On the other hand, miso is made from fermented soybeans.
+The fermentation of soybeans is achieved through the fungus Aspergillus oryzae or 麹菌, kōji-kin, which is also used in almost every fermentation process in Japan, including sake.
+Even though it is the main ingredient of miso, soybeans are almost always accompanied by other grains, such as rice and barley, for example.

-The texture, flavor and color of the mission are almost always defined by fermentation time.
-The longer the fermentation time, the firmer the mission, with a stronger flavor and color.
+The texture, flavor, and color of miso are almost always defined by the fermentation time.
+The longer the fermentation time, the firmer the miso becomes, with a stronger flavor and color.

-Miso or Miso? - The term in Japanese is written without elongation, with only one S, but to facilitate the pronunciation in English, we sometimes find it written with two SS.
-O misoshiru is a Japanese word, while missochiro soup is a word adapted to Portuguese.
+Miso or Miso? - The term in Japanese is written without elongation, with only one S, but to facilitate pronunciation in Portuguese, we sometimes find it written with two SS.
+The misoshiru is a Japanese word, while missoshiro is a word adapted for Portuguese.

 Now that you know the ingredients that define miso soup, let your imagination run wild.
-That's right.
-The other ingredients are at the discretion of the cook.
-In Japan, ingredients are chosen according to the season and almost always have some form of contrast.
+That’s right.
+The other ingredients are at the cook’s discretion.
+In Japan, the ingredients are chosen according to the season and almost always have some form of contrast.

-For example, often tofu is mixed with deny, one with a mild aroma the other with a strong aroma.
-Another example of contrast is ingredients that float, such as wakame seaweed, and ingredients that sink, like potatoes.
+For example, many times tofu is mixed with negi, one with a mild aroma and the other with a strong aroma.
+Another example of contrast is floating ingredients, like wakame seaweed, and sinking ingredients, like potatoes.

-Other commonly used ingredients are: daikon sliced potatoes, seaweed, onion, mushrooms, clams, shrimp and fish.
-But if you put pork in the soup, it is no longer Miso Soup and becomes tonjiru, pork soup.
+Other commonly used ingredients are: sliced daikon, potatoes, seaweed, onions, mushrooms, clams, shrimp, and fish.
+But if you add pork to the soup, it stops being misoshiru and becomes tonjiru, pork soup.

 Different types of Misoshiro

-There is not just one type of soy miso soup, most can contain different amounts of soy and other ingredients like rice.
+There is not just one type of soybean miso soup; most can contain different amounts of soy and other ingredients like rice.
 Or they can simply be composed of other ingredients.
 This will affect the color of the paste in the soup.

-The way you prepare the misoshiro also affects the name of the recipe.
-For example, if you prepare the miso with pork, it can become the famous tonjiro or butajiro.
-This folder is also commonly used in creating other recipes and the ramen.
+The way of preparing misoshiro also affects the name of the recipe.
+For example, if you prepare miso with pork, it can become the famous tonjiro or butajiro.
+This paste is also commonly used in creating other recipes and ramen.

 Barley Miso [麦味噌]

-Mugi [麦] is the generic term for wheat, but in terms of miso it mainly refers to barley.
-Mugi-miso [麦味噌] or barley miso is a whitish miso that is produced in the areas of Kyushu, western Chugoku, and Shikoku.
+Mugi [麦] is the generic term for wheat, but in terms of miso, it mainly refers to barley.
+Mugi-miso [麦味噌] or barley miso is a whitish miso produced in the areas of Kyushu, western Chugoku, and Shikoku.
 Another reddish mugi-miso is produced in the northern area of Kanto.

 Rice Miso [米味噌]

-bey [米] is the word used for raw rice.
-O bei miso or kome-miso is miso with rice, it can come in a variety of colors, including yellow, yellowish white, and red.
-Kome miso is mostly consumed in eastern Japan and in the Hokuriku and Kinki areas.
+Bei [米] is the word used for uncooked rice.
+The bei-miso or kome-miso is the miso with rice; it can have a variety of colors, including yellow, whitish yellow, and red.
+Kome miso is more consumed in eastern Japan and in the Hokuriku and Kinki areas.

-The word mom [豆] is a generic term for grains, but in miso terms it refers to soy miso.
-Mame Miso is dark brown, more reddish than eat miso.
-It's not usually as sweet as the other two, but it has some astringency and good taste umami [旨味].
+The word mame [豆] is a generic term for grains, but in terms of miso, it refers to soy miso.
+Mame miso is dark brown, more reddish than kome miso.
+It is usually not as sweet as the other two but has some astringency and a good umami flavor [旨味].

-This mame miso requires a long period of maturation.
-Mame miso is mainly produced and consumed in Aichi Prefecture, part of Gifu Prefecture and part of Mie Prefecture.
+This mame miso requires a long maturation period.
+Mame miso is produced and consumed mainly in Aichi Prefecture, part of Gifu Prefecture, and part of Mie Prefecture.

 Where to Buy Miso Paste?

-Misoshiro can be purchased at markets with oriental products or on the internet.
-We will leave below an online store where you can find a one kilo pot of miso for a very cheap price.
-Of course there are different brands.
+Misoshiro can be purchased at markets with oriental products or online.
+Below we will leave an online store where you can find a one-kilogram jar of miso for a very cheap price.
+Of course, there are different brands.

-I recently bought a pot of Shiro Miso and Akai Miso from Sakura.
-O akai and redder and stronger, the pattern has more rice in its composition, which makes it smaller and stronger.
-I liked it a lot and I was able to do ramen and other recipes.
+Recently, I bought from Sakura a jar of Shiro Miso and Akai Miso.
+The akai is redder and stronger, while the standard has more rice in its composition, which makes it less strong.
+I liked it a lot and was able to make ramen and other recipes.

-In addition to the miso paste, you will need the fish broth, which is sold in Brazil under the name Hondashi.
-Unfortunately, I only found the professional size, which can be a bit pricey, but for the amount I think it's worth it.
+Besides miso paste, you will need fish broth, which is sold in Brazil under the name Hondashi.
+Unfortunately, I only found the professional size, which can be a bit pricey, but for the quantity, I believe it is worth it.

-In addition to the miso paste, we leave a ready-to-make misoshiro (I don't know if it's as delicious as freshly made) and also the Wakame seaweed.
-You can use chives or invent with other ingredients to diversify the soup.
+In addition to miso paste, we left a ready-made misoshiro to make (I don’t know if it’s as tasty as the freshly made one) and also wakame seaweed.
+You can use green onions or get creative with other ingredients to diversify the soup.

 How to prepare and serve misoshiru

-Regardless of whether you choose to make your own dashi or buy it in powder form, a technique often used is to boil the solid ingredients in dashi.
-But never boil the miso, if you do, it's as if you were preparing a ramen.
+Regardless of whether you choose to make your own dashi or buy it in powder form, a technique always used is to boil the solid ingredients in dashi.
+But never boil the miso; if you do, it’s like preparing ramen.

-This changes the taste of miso, reduces its health benefits and kills beneficial bacteria for the body.
-After cooking vegetables and meat in the dashi, remove the broth from the heat, add the miso and the other uncooked ingredients and that's it.
+This alters the flavor of the miso, reduces its health benefits, and kills beneficial bacteria for the body.
+After cooking vegetables and meat in dashi, remove the broth from the heat, add the miso and the other uncooked ingredients, and you’re done.
 Now just serve.

-Miso soup is usually served in lacquer bowls.
-This makes it easier to drink the broth directly from the bowl and eat the other ingredients with chopsticks.
-If you prefer, use bowls with a lid to serve.
-They help to maintain the aroma and heat, as well as provide a nice presentation of the dish if you want to impress someone.
+Usually, miso soup is served in lacquer bowls.
+This makes it easier to drink the broth directly from the bowl and eat the other ingredients with hashi.
+If you prefer, use bowls with lids to serve.
+They help to maintain the aroma and heat, in addition to providing a beautiful presentation of the dish if you want to impress someone.

-I decided not to put any recipes, because they are easily found on the internet and also because with the main ingredients each one can create their own miso soup variant.
+I decided not to include any recipes, as they can be easily found on the internet, and also because with the main ingredients, everyone can create their own variant of miso soup.
 If you liked it, please share.

-There is a Japanese Poem written by Daizaburo Nakayama that describes the usefulness of miso well.
-Let's end the article with this poem below, starting with the translated version, then with the lyrics in Japanese:
+There is a Japanese Poem written by Daizaburo Nakayama that well describes the usefulness of miso.
+Let’s finish the article with this poem below, starting with the translated version, followed by the lyrics in Japanese:

 A sweet miso soup.